 What to do

 Walk everywhere you can!
 The Milanese have an incredible sense of style, which makes for excellent people watching.
 I noticed that the Milanese paid special attention to details.
-Their style is classic, but with a flair: fun cuffs on a button-down, popped collars, fabulous shoes, etc. I left feeling so inspired!
+Their style is classic, but with a flair: fun cuffs on a button-down, popped collars, and fabulous shoes.
+I left feeling so inspired!

 Duomo di Milano